Racial Literacy For Every American.

 We began by listening to people's stories and sharing them on this website.
 A year later, we published all of them, paired with statistics and systematic context, in one textbook called The Classroom Index.
 We called our model a bridge for the "heart-mind gap" in our TED Talk here.

 Now, we've traveled to all 50 states, collecting stories about race, culture, and intersectionality for our next book, Tell Me Who You Are.
-CHOOSE is a registered 501(c)3, and 100% of book profits are going toward this non-profit.
+CHOOSE is a recently registered non-profit, and we donate 100% of author proceeds toward CHOOSE.
 We are still working to provide every American—and particularly K-12 educators and students—with the tools for effective conversations about race.
 Get involved by clicking here.

 We imagine every high school in the United States requiring racial and intersectional literacy curriculum, by first investing in our educators—that way, young people like us can grow up not only proud of their backgrounds, but invested in others’ experiences as if they were their own.
 We imagine a community of sharing, where all members can listen, learn, and teach each other amidst mutual love and suffering.
 We imagine us all collaborating to co-create a new, shared American culture, one that equally values each of us.
 That's the story of our nation we seek to share one day.